Phantomwise/jellyfin-images/README.md

-# jellyfin-images
+# Custom Images for Jellyfin

-Images for Jellyfin (libraries, collections, etc)
+This is a repo containing custom images I made or modified for my Jellyfin library.